datacenter/cilium-dc-design/index.md

 This white paper proposes two design solutions:

-- A Simplicity-First Approach Design trading some features and performances for ease of config and operation
+- A Simplicity-First Approach Design trading some features and performance for ease of configuration and operations.
-- A slightly more Advanced Design that trades some simplicity for high performance and resilient ECMP hashing for exposed services.
+- A slightly more Advanced Design that trades some simplicity for better performance and resilient ECMP hashing towards services.

 At present, these designs does not necessitate the use of supplementary components from Cisco or other third-party vendors to meet its objectives.
-While there is the potential for users or the open-source community to create tools that automate the Cisco ACI configuration, such developments are optional and beyond the scope of this design document.
+We encourage users to programatically deploy or even automate the configuration on ACI.
+Such efforts can aid in the repeatability, reduce risk, and accelerate deployments.
+However, such efforts are optional and are beyond the scope of this design document.

 This white paper will thoroughly examine the technical underpinnings, implementation considerations, and operational benefits of this approach.
 It will guide readers through the process of implementing this hybrid model, ensuring that network reliability, performance, and security are not only preserved but significantly enhanced.